MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

 }
 ```

-Now that we've sidestepped `rustc`'s memset emissions, we can fill that struct with the values from the `dynv`-pointer, and then finally relocate:
+Now that `rustc`'s memset emissions has been sidestepped, the `DynSection` struct can be filled with the values from the
+`dynv`-pointer, and then finally the symbols can be relocated:

 ```rust
 #[inline(always)]